Peripherally Inserted Central Catheter

-How Much Will It Hurt?
+Will It Hurt?

-During the procedure, you will not feel any pain because of the anesthetic.
 There may be mild discomfort at the insertion site after the procedure.
+Medicine can help.

 At the Care Center

-There are also steps that you can take to reduce your risk of infection:
+There are also steps that you can take to lower your risk of infection, such as:

 Call Your Doctor

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical services right away.